The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 Casa Bonita

-OK, this isn’t exactly the most under-the-radar attraction in town…but the iconic Lakewood eatery will be one of the Mile High City’s most coveted photo-ops for years to come, after the recently renovated Mexican restaurant—which closed in 2020 and was later bought by South Park creators Trey Parker and Matt Stone in 2021—began its soft reopening to diners this past June.
+We get it.
+Casa Bonita isn’t exactly the most under-the-radar attraction in town, but the iconic Lakewood eatery will be one of the Mile High City’s most coveted photo-ops for years to come now that the iconic Mexican restaurant—which closed in 2020 and was later bought by South Park creators Trey Parker and Matt Stone in 2021—is finally reopen.
 A picture in front of the pink palace’s famous facade is enough to merit your IG grid a bonafide local badge; but don’t rule out Casa Bonita’s kitschy, tropical interior for snapshots that will truly stir some nostalgia.
 Capture memories set to the backdrop of the venue’s beloved waterfalls, “starry skies,” and Black Bart’s Cave.
 (Bonus points if you’re lucky enough to pose with the mystery person in a gorilla suit.)
+6715 W. Colfax Ave., Lakewood

 Millennium Bridge